stastnypremysl/lsql-csv/README.md

     nobody,x,65534,65534,nobody,/var/empty,/bin/false
     me,x,1000,1000,,/home/me,/bin/bash

+This happens because the default global delimiter, which is used for the output generation, is a comma.
+The global delimiter changes by usage of the command-line optional argument, but remains unchanged by the usage of the attribute inside the from block.

 #### Named columns
-Let's suppose we have a file people.csv:
+Let's suppose we have a file `people.csv`:

     name,age
     Adam,21
     Petra,23
     Karel,25

-Now, let's get all the names of people in people.csv using the `-n` named switch:
+Now, let's get all the names of people in `people.csv` using the `-n` named optional argument:

     lsql-csv -n 'people.csv, &1.name'